 … Mine looks cooler, though.

 LCT “AK-104″ is perhaps not the most accurate terminology for this AK, as the way I’m running it.
 I’m calling my LCT an AK-102 due to the fact that it’s got the shorter, carbine-length barrel and runs 5.56 NATO-shaped mags.
-It could also be considered an AK-105, as that spits out the Russian 5.45 round (“poison bullet”), which has mags that are roughly the same shape and size.
+It could also be considered an AKS-105, as that spits out the Russian 5.45 round (“poison bullet”), which has mags that are roughly the same shape and size, and also features a side-folding skeleton stock.

 But that’s just AK-purist talk.
-I’m not an AK purist… at least not one that is comparable to true AK purists.
+I’m not really that much of an AK purist… at least not one that is comparable to true AK purists.
 That being said, it does bug me when people have a mix of 7.62-curve and 5.45-curve mags on them, or when a 5.45 mag goes into an AKM or AK-47, or when people mistakenly use AKM/AK47/AK74/etc. But, that’s beside the point.

 So, to summarize: LCT offers one kick-ass, accurate Russian replica, Airsoft AK AEG with full steel externals and reliable gearbox.
 For the price I picked mine up for (full retail pricing when the first LCT order came in at the place I used to work at), it was impossible to say no. Even at current local prices, I’d still recommend people to pick one up – the value you get out of this guy is tough to beat for a Russian-style AK AEG.